Building a home gym is no easy feat.

 Just some things to bear in mind before you start…

-If you’re on a tight budget it’s nearly always better to buy things over time.
+If you’re building a home gym on a budget it’s nearly always better to buy things over time.

 Don’t buy cheap stuff that breaks and needs replacing!